deckhouse/sds-replicated-volume/docs/FAQ.md

 Note that StorageClasses in this module are managed via the `DRBDStorageClass` resource.
 StorageClasses should not be created manually.

-When migrating from the linstor module, you must delete old StorageClasses and create new ones via the `DRBDStorageClass` resource (refer to the table below).
+When migrating from the linstor module, delete old StorageClasses and create new ones via the `DRBDStorageClass` resource (refer to the table below).

 Note that in the old StorageClasses, you should pick up the option from the parameter section of the StorageClass itself, while for the new StorageClass, you should specify the corresponding option in `DRBDStorageClass`.